How to Grow Corn at Home: Easy Step-by-Step Guide for Beginners

 Corn thrives in warm conditions, so these beds allow faster soil warming for earlier planting.

-Use mulch to keep moisture levels steady and stop weeds from taking over.
+Use mulch to maintain moisture levels and prevent weeds from taking over.
 A 2-foot-wide bed can hold three rows of corn plants, while a 4-foot bed fits up to six rows.
 This setup supports better pollination, as wind disperses pollen more effectively in closely spaced blocks than in long single rows.

 Harvesting Your Corn